Uploaded successfully, select the tool that you want to flatten and click the 'Flatten' button to start

 Picking the flatten engine is the first practical choice on this page: ImageMagick handles layered PDFs that benefit from a uniform raster pass, while GhostScript suits vector-heavy files where the line work must stay sharp through the bake.
 When ImageMagick is selected, the density picker - 72 DPI for the smallest archive, 150 by default for general sharing, 300 when the result must stay print-ready - lets the same upload land at the right file-size and quality trade-off for each downstream use without re-running the upload.

 The value of flatten is permanence and parity, not just byte-count: it is the one PDF operation here that bakes form fields, annotations, and layered content into the page itself, so a form-filled tax document, a signed contract, or a layered scan stays visually identical no matter which reader the recipient opens it in, and the once-editable fields no longer carry the risk of accidental edits on the way through.
-For files heading into long-term archive storage the same pass strips interactive elements that some PDF/A validators reject, so one upload covers both sending-outward and archival needs.
-Pair this with the engine and density pickers above to land the right trade-off between a small archive copy and a print-ready copy from the same upload. ← Back to PDF Tools - split, merge, compress, password add/remove live separately on the hub.
+For files heading into long-term archive storage the same pass strips interactive elements that some PDF/A validators reject, so one upload covers both sending-outward and archival needs. ← Back to PDF Tools - split, merge, compress, password add/remove live separately on the hub.

 Compress a PDF online for free: how flatten relates